pramoditagi/set-up-mac/README.md

 3. Choose your **operating system** and **architecture**, then click the **Download** link.
 4. Once the download is complete, follow the on-screen instructions to install JDK.

+##### Note: Setting up environmental variable (Java Path) is not required for Mac as it will be done through the installation wizard.
+For windows, it is required.

 #### **Verify Installation**
 After installation, open a terminal and run the following command to verify the Java version: